benmiller314/cdm2020spring/plans/lesson-20.md

 I'm sure something similar exists if you're not a Chrome user; I found this one pretty quickly on Google.

-**We usually spend about 10-12 minutes on each rotation.** I recommend timing yourself to make the amount of feedback roughly equivalent.
 </div>

 ### Detailed instructions for workshop-at-a-distance